MikeWelsh801/eye-cancer.nvim/README.md

 # Eye Cancer

 ## Motivation
-  * uses kanagawa dragon color scheme as a starting point
+  * I used kanagawa dragon color scheme as a starting point.
+It's a dependency.
   * I had Jonathan Blow's Emacs theme in mind when I made this, but I wasn't looking at it when I made the pallet, so...
-  * I couldn't find a good dark theme that wasn't monochrome or weird
+  * I couldn't find a good dark theme that wasn't monochrome or weird, so I made this weird thing.
   * I was using kanagawa, but it wasn't perfect and I was heavily modifying it in my config
   * I used a lot of the modifications to kanagawa-dragon as a starting point for this
   * I made this in a few hours and you may find it ugly.
 I don't care.
 It's for me.